MicrosoftDocs/azure-management-docs/articles/container-registry/intro-connected-registry.md

 ## Available regions

-A connected registry can be deployed in any region where ACR is available.
+A connected registry can be deployed in any region where Azure Container Registry is available.

 ## Scenarios